-Creating the UDP socket is not enough to start sending and receiving data, first, the socket must be bound to a local address.
+Just creating the UDP socket is not enough to start sending and receiving data, the socket must be bound to a local address.
 To achieve that, a data structure with the local address must be prepared in the first place by using getaddrinfo().

-Some issues arise, depending on the purpose of the socket:
+Some details are relevant depending on the purpose for the socket:

-In case of a server: we want to receive client requests in both IPv4 and IPv6, thus an AF\INET6 socket must be requested to getaddrinfo().
-Also clients must know in advance our local port number, so we must request a fixed port number.
+In the case of a server: usually, supporting incoming client requests from both IPv4 and IPv6 is desired, thus an AF_INET6 socket should be hinted to getaddrinfo().
+Also, clients must know in advance the server's local port number, so a fixed port number must be requested.

-In case of a client: the use of IPv4 or IPv6 depends on the address of the server we want to send to.
-So first we use getaddrinfo() to get the server address and then request a conforming local address.
-If the server address is AF\INET we use an AF\INET socket and request a AF\INET local address, if the server address is AF\INET6, we use an AF\INET6 socket and request a AF\INET6 local address.
-Regarding the local port number, for a client it can be any available local port, binding to port number zero will automatically assign a free port.
+In the case of a client: the use of IPv4 or IPv6 depends on the address of the server to be reached.
+The strategy is using first getaddrinfo() to process the server's address, and then a conforming local socket is requested.
+If the server address is AF_INET, an AF_INET socket is requested, if the server address is AF_INET6, then an AF_INET6 socket is requested.
+Regarding the local port number, for a client it can be any available local port, binding to port number zero will automatically assign a free port number.

-Sample creation of a UDP socket for a server
+Example creation of a UDP socket for a server in C language